Open-Research-Program/HCOE/2022 Summer Targets.md

 * Topic Concept Presentation (15 minutes)

 ### 2. Be a Champion for two topic concepts

-What a being a Topic Concept Champion is not
-* it is not being a subject matter expert
-* it is not generating new insights

-What being a Topic Concept Champion shoud be
-* it should be identifying a set of specific questions that you and others would be intersted in answering
-* it should be identifying practical recommendations to answering or approaching the set of specific questions
-* it should be an enthusiastic advocate of the topic concept who tries to their best to generate content that will help themselves and others

 ****The 5 Step Guide to your 4-week journey on being a Topic Concept Champion****
 1. View the [10 topic concepts](https://github.com/Open-Research-Program/HCOE/blob/main/Learnings/README.md) and select two topics you are interested in Championing.
 2. Go to the HCOE/[Topic Concept Folder]/README.md and place your name as a Content Champion.
 [See more information on README.md](#Additional-Information)